-During 20 years of civil war, more than 75% of public schools were either destroyed or closed in South and Central Somalia.
-In the last years, with support of GPE, the authorities have again started to build the education system in Puntland and Somaliland.
-For the rest of the country, the Federal Government is still taking direct responsibility.
+During nearly 30 years of civil war, more than 75% of public schools were either destroyed or closed in Somalia.
+In the last years, with support of GPE, the authorities have again started to build the education system.

 Since 2014, the joint sector reviews of the education sectors for Somaliland, Puntland and Somalia-Federal Government are organized annually, with large participation by stakeholders.
-Puntland held their third joint sector reviews in November 2016, while the Federal Government and Somaliland plan to hold their third joint sector review in December and January respectively.
+Puntland held its fourth joint sector review in January 2017, while Somaliland plans to its fourth joint sector review in February 2018.